joergschwarzwaelder/hhc2023/Objective-12/README.md

 The players with the highest and lowest number get a point.

 The issue with this game is, that it is also possible to submit "NaN" as chosen number.
 That way, choosing **0,1,8,9,NaN** does always win.
-If you choose 0,1,8,9, Shifty does always choose exactly the same number - effectively eliminating each other in the calculation.
+If you choose 0,1,8,9, Shifty does always choose exactly the same numbers - effectively eliminating each other in the calculation.
 For the final number, "NaN" is smaller than every remaining number Shifty chooses and in parallel also higher than every number Shifty chooses.
 NaN will win against any other number.

 **Achievement: Na'an**